 Compute to avoid overlapping cases.

 This example is still not correct.
-Here, GNATprove can successfully check that
+GNATprove can successfully prove the

-the

-different cases are disjoint.
-It can also successfully verify each case on
+different cases are disjoint and also successfully verify each case

-total.
-Here, we forgot the value 0, which is reported by GNATprove in its
+all cases.
+Here, we forgot the value 0, which is what GNATprove reports in